 - Engineering and Physical Sciences Research Council (EPSRC): A. Brandhuber, WJ Spence and G. Travaglini: Grant for the International Workshop: "Amplitudes 2010", GBP6,363 (May 2010).

 STFC Rolling Grant, String Theory, Gauge Theory and Duality, A Brandhuber (PI), DS Berman, S Ramgoolam, R Russo, WJ Spence, S Thomas, G Travaglini, GBP1,405,736 (2008-2013); superceded in 2011 by STFC Consolidated Grant.

 INFN (Italy): Brandhuber, Spence, Travaglini, V. Del Duca (INFN, Torino), N. Glover (IPPP, Durham), D. Kosower (CEA, Saclay), E. Laenen (Nikhef, Amsterdam), G. Passarino (University of Torino), D. Zeppenfeld (University of Karlsruhe).
 Two month workshop "Advancing Collider Physics: from Twistors to Monte Carlos" at the Galileo Galilei Institute for Theoretical Physics, Arcetri, Florence, Italy, August 27-October 26 2007, (EURO 125,000).

-Engineering and Physical Sciences Research Council: A. Brandhuber and B. Spence: Grant for the International Workshop: "From Twistors to Amplitudes", (2005) Queen Mary, November 2005, GBP 4700.
+Engineering and Physical Sciences Research Council (EPSRC): A. Brandhuber and B. Spence: Grant for the International Workshop: "From Twistors to Amplitudes", GBP4,700 (November 2005).